yuyichao/digitaljs_code/README.md

 * __Exporting the synthesized circuit as vector (SVG) or raster images (PNG or JPEG)__.

-* Undo and redo all the changes on the circuit including but not limited to resynthesize of the circuit and edits done from the graphic view of the circuit.
+* __Undo and redo__ all the changes on the circuit including but not limited to resynthesize of the circuit and edits done from the graphic view of the circuit.

-* Highlighting the source code that matches certain circuit element in the graphic view.
+* __Highlighting the source code__ that matches certain circuit element in the graphic view.

+    This can be seen in the screenshot above.

 * Using `Lua` scripts to customize/seed the simulation (using [`digitaljs_lua`](https://github.com/tilk/digitaljs_lua))